isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1501.md

 ---
-title: Singtel-Fortinet-FG-400E inclusive of 1 Year Unified (UTM) Protection
+title: SGDATAPOS Version 5.1-Package (Basic With Hardware)
 permalink: /productivity-solutions-grant/solutionrepo/solution1501
 ---

 ### Description

-A network appliance that consolidates multiple security and networking functions to help protect small and medium businesses while simplifying their infrastructure.
+SGDATAPOS is designed with simplest interface, yet powerful functions to ease operations.
+Backed with cloud back office, POS configuration such as menu, inventory or promotions & real time sales report are accessible everywhere with internet connection.
+SGDATAPOS is easily integrate to our other add-on modules such as CRM, e-commerce, kitchen display system & mobile ordering system.
+Alternatively, SGDATAPOS can integrate with third party system such as e-commerce, accounting software, ERP.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Singtel_Fortigate_UTM_Annex_3_CR_2_wef_29_October_2020_Part_5.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_SGDataHub_Annex_3_CR_wef_29_October_2020_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria